My skincare routine at 52 and the ingredients that really work for mature skin

 Going through menopause my skin is more prone to redness on my cheeks and that is calmed almost overnight when I use Calecim.
 Over time I think it has been really good for balancing my skin, it feels nourished and looks less lined but its anti-aging effects do take time and I wish it was less expensive.

 Growth factors are proteins that stimulate cell growth and repair, while peptides are short chains of amino acids that can signal to cells to start repairing and increasing their collagen production.
-So they play a similar role and I think are very much worth including in your skincare routine.
+So they play a similar role and I think are worth including in your skincare routine.

-Right now I’m testing a brand new peptide serum from Medik8 which they recently launched.
-And they have focused on a few key peptides which have better evidence behind them and then worked on a delivery system which helps them better penetrate the skin barrier.
+They focused on a few key peptides which have better evidence behind them and then worked on a delivery system which helps them better penetrate the skin barrier.

 At the less expensive end of the market though The Ordinary’s Multi-Peptide & Copper Peptide Serum I think is a solid choice at around £30 or dollars and it also includes Matrixyl.